 CFP Board is a non-profit organization that has established high standards of competency and ethics for personal financial planners for the benefit of the public.
 CFP Board enforces its standards through a peer-review process set forth in these Procedural Rules that is credible to the public and fair to those whose conduct CFP Board is evaluating.
-The process includes written notice of the allegations and potential grounds for sanction, an opportunity to present documents, witnesses, and argument at a hearing, and a written order that sets forth the basis for the decision that may be appealed to a committee of the Board of Directors.
+The process includes written notice of the allegations and potential grounds for sanction, an opportunity to present documents, witnesses, and argument at a hearing, and a written order that sets forth the basis for the decision that may be appealed within CFP Board.
 The parties to a proceeding also have the right to be represented by counsel of their choice.